Weight Watchers Mediterranean Diet – Discover The Power Of Combining!

 Take your time and enjoy every bite, noticing how your food tastes, feels and smells.
 Eating slowly and paying attention to your food makes your meals more enjoyable.
 It also helps prevent overeating.

-I also suggest to some of my clients to use the basics of the Mediterranean diet with WW.
-That means you can have chicken, fish, low-fat or fat-free dairy (like reduced-fat feta), and healthy fats such as olive oil, nuts, olives, and beans.
-You can swap chicken breasts for thighs or use your daily and weekly points for extra oils and non-lean protein.
+I would also recommend that some of my clients try incorporating the basic concepts of the Mediterranean diet with WW.
+This means that you can consume chicken, seafood, low or no-fat dairy products (e.g., low-fat feta cheese) and healthy fats such as olive oil, nuts, olives, and beans.
+You can replace breast meat with thighs or you may use your points for the fats and lean proteins.

 You May Read: Mayonnaise Mediterranean Diet – Transform Your Diet!